I’m introducing a new series today: Tell Me Like I’m 12.

 What I think is that the team has autonomy to work together to decide who works on what and when.
 Sure, you might need a plan for large efforts, but instead of figuring out who works on what exactly, you enable your team to make those decisions as needed.
 This keeps with the same approach as adapting to changing requirements.
 The initial plan might have been great, but when it changes, the team needs to have the capability to adapt and shuffle who is doing what to best accommodate those requirements without a planning session.

 One of the biggest drivers of the Agile development mindset was thinking about the customer or end user.
 Its hard to think of software development without considering these key stakeholders for me – I’m so used to involving them in the process that I forgot it used to be this group always “got what they got”.
 They weren’t involved in the process at all.

 In reality, that was a silly approach.
 We write software for people to use!
 Even those users are other developers.
 Agile pioneers realized that this group was being marginalized and decided to bring them in.
 Get their feedback.
 Ask about what they wanted and if what was built met their requirements.

 Involving your end users creates such a great feedback loop, I struggle to see how software was written without it.
 Requirements are often scrutinized earlier, are clearer and written in simpler terms.
 New features or bug fixes are validated faster and by real people using your software in real ways.
 And, from a non-technical perspective, you are telling your users that they are valuable.

 With all of that history and semantics out of the way, below is how I often describe Agile when asked:

-Agile is a process by which people making software work together with people using their software to make really good software through frequent releases that adapts to changing needs of everyone involved.
+Agile is a process by which people making something awesome work together with people using their awesome something to make that awesome something even better through frequent versions of that awesome something that adapts to changing needs of everyone involved.

 Does that cover everything?
 No, I would think not.
 Is that comprehensive enough?
 Maybe not.
 What I do hope is that it is simple and plain enough that you can remember it and explain it to your 12-year old.